KennyMcGeoch/LeetCodeExercises/README.md

 2148.
 Count Elements With Strictly Smaller and Greater Elements (Easy) 2154.
 Keep Multiplying Found Values by Two (Easy) 2206.
 Divide Array Into Equal Pairs (Easy)
+2221.
+Find Triangular Sum of an Array (Medium)
 2225.
 Find Players With Zero or One Losses (Medium) 2251.
 Number of Flowers in Full Bloom (Hard)
 2629.
 Function Composition (Easy)